Why study Mathematics: Concentration Mathematics Education at APSU?

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.
 In particular, our mathematics majors often participate in undergraduate research, study abroad, internships, and Senior Seminar capstone projects.

-What do Mathematics Education majors do after graduation?
+What do Mathematics: Concentration Mathematics Education majors do after graduation?

 The study of mathematics enhances critical thinking skills and provides an excellent background for a career in most any field, including science, engineering, education, law, and medicine.
 Let the Mathematics faculty at Austin Peay help you prepare for the career of your choice!
 APSU graduates hold positions such as